 top of page

 Last week, we tackled the upper-body tension of anxiety.
-This week, we turn our focus inward to the centerline of the body - the gut and heart - where the profound, often isolating, physical manifestations of depression and grief often reside.
+This week, we turn our focus inward to the centerline of the body—the gut and the heart—where the profound, often isolating, physical manifestations of depression and grief reside.

 African American woman holding right hand over her stomach and left hand over her heart.